- Research News

 David Shmoys is studying approximate algorithms for genetic linkage mapping (identifying the locations of markers on the genome) to reduce the cost of wet lab experiments and improve the accuracy of the resulting maps.

-Amy Williams' research interests are algorithms for large scale genetic data, inference of demographic history, population and individual relationships, and studies of recombination and mutation.
+Amy Williams' research interests center on the development of algorithms for analyzing large scale gemomic data, and the application of these methods to study human genetic history, population and individual relationships, and the genetic basis of human disease.

 Haiyuan Yu performs research research in the broad area of Biomedical Systems Biology with both high-throughput experimental (see Yu et al., Science 2008) and integrative computational (see Wang et al., Nature Biotechnology 2012) methodologies, aiming to understand gene functions and their relationships within complex molecular networks and how perturbations to such systems may lead to various human diseases.
 The complexity of biological systems calls for building experimentally-verified computational models based on high-quality large-scale datasets, which is truly the future of biomedical research and the main theme of the lab.